YintongMa/Topics-in-Big-Data-Project/README.md

 ### Bruteforce

-We do pairwise overlap similarity computations on the cadidate column with all other columns and find the nearest neighbors under a given similarity threshold.
+We do pairwise overlap similarity computations on the candidate column with all other columns and find the nearest neighbors under a given similarity threshold.

 #### This is our analysis baseline.

 ### LSH

-We run LSH on all the columns under a given similarity threshold to get the "Index" (indicating nearest neighbors of the columns).
-Then we get the nearest neighbors of the cadidate column from the "Index".
+We run LSH on all the columns under a given similarity threshold to get the "Index" (indicating the nearest neighbors of the columns).
+Then we get the nearest neighbors of the candidate column from the "Index".
 We will compute the result's Precision, Recall, F1 by comparing with the baseline.

 ### LSH Ensemble (SOTA)

 ### Bloom Filter

+We build a bloom filter for each column.
+We then estimate each column's size, the size of union and intersection between the candidate column and all other columns.
+We use those numbers to calculate the overlap similarity and return columns with similarities below the threshold.

 ### LSH + Bloom Filter